-Our return to normalcy is on the horizon—still, we aren't fully out of the woods yet.
-So, it's best to stay home when you can!
+Our return to normalcy is still on the horizon—we aren't fully out of the woods yet.

 1. Submit a creative writing piece for possible publication

 Even if you don’t consider yourself a writer, writing prompts from open publishing markets may change your mind.

 Check out Cathy’s Comps and Calls, a site where you can browse opportunities to submit your work—prose or poetry, micro or long-form—and let off some creative steam.

 If you’ve been feeling emotions that aren’t all that sunny, something I'd suggest is writing horror stories or crime fiction.
 Consider submitting them to posted markets on one of my favourite sites of all time, Horror Tree.

 Apart from galvanizing your creative brain into whirring action, you may get free contributor copies you can read to your future progeny—and a fine lump sum in your PayPal, just in time for dinner tonight!

 Collect papers you no longer have any use for (you'll know which ones), and try folding them into fascinating forms and shapes.
 Then, when you grow tired of these origami creations (which may happen eventually), you can always use them to wipe down surfaces, from your floor to your window, or put them aside for homemade kindling in December.